SHAMANTALK

 And if you feel called to sane your home, bless a loved one.
 Create a sacred space for ceremony.
 I encourage you to embrace this beautiful tradition.
 Thank you once again for tuning in to Shaman Talk.
 If you have any questions, stories, insights about Saining, we'd love to hear from you.
 You can reach out to us on Instagram at center for Shamanism.
 And don't forget, please subscribe to this podcast for more explorations into the mystical and sacred.
 Subscriptions really help us out, so do hit the subscribe button.
 So until next time, may the wisdom of the ancients guide you, the warmth of your heart comfort you and the sacred cauldrons within you find harmony and balance.

 Step into the Centre’s very special Shamanic sanctuary.
-Inside Spiritual Momentum. you’ll find live bi-weekly gatherings, skill-building courses, and near-daily support from Rhonda and her team of trusted practitioners.
+Inside the Cauldrons Way, you’ll find live gatherings, ceremonies, retreats and guided teachings designed to help you activate your inner cauldrons and amplify your spiritual connection.
+Plus, you get near-daily support from Rhonda and her team of six trusted practitioners.

 Oh, it gets better!
 Get full and immediate access to ALL THE PERKS when you start a risk-free* membership today